 Form 940 is a tax form that allows employers to report their annual FUTA (Federal Unemployment Tax Act) tax.

-Most employers that have employees need to file this form.
+Most employers that have employees need to file this form (or have a payroll provider file it for them).

 Hold up.
 What is the FUTA tax?